 Anyway, these green spheres of algae grow in lake Akan and the people living in the village sure know how to use that fact to their advantage, there are marimo-themed items everywhere you look.

-Day 10: Lake Akan and saying goodbye to Hokkaido
+Hokkaido itinerary day 10: Lake Akan and saying goodbye to Hokkaido

 Lake Akan nature walk: On our last day on Hokkaido we were definitely in luck (again): the sun was shining!
 We went for a short hike over the nature trail next to the Eco Visitor Center.
 It was a brief hike but offered great views of the lake.
 And of course we passed some mud pools, signs of volcanic activity are never far away on Hokkaido.